WSDOT/wsdot-ios-app/README.md

 -----
 * Run `pod install` to set up project workspace.
 * Open the `WSDOT.xcworkspace` project in Xcode to get the CocoaPods workspace.
+* You will need to add a GoogleService-Info.plist file.

 Dependencies
 ------------